GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 abstractions of Gemini Observatory astronomical observations.
 Indeed, "AstroData" objects and their interfaces provide a common grammar by which the Recipe System and the instrument packages identify and work with astronomical datasets.
-For further information and discussion of ``astrodata`` and it's interface, see the `Astrodata User's Manual` (:ref:`related`; Document ID:
+For further information and discussion of ``astrodata`` and its interface, see the `Astrodata User's Manual` (:ref:`related`; Document ID:
 PIPE-USER-106_AstrodataUserManual)